vastopol/Assembly/SOURCES.md

 Note a very unique thing about HLA:
 Carefully written (console) applications will compile and run on all supported operating systems without change.

+READ: the material contained in the MIPS and LC-3 folders was taken out of a customized CentOS image used to teach CS61 at UCR